 The Open Contracting Partnership was established to tackle corruption in contracting projects.
 Open contracting is about publishing and using open, accessible and timely information about public procurement (government contracting) to engage citizens and businesses in identifying and fixing problems.
 It is about reducing procurement costs for governments, creating a fairer system for companies, and making sure taxpayers receive higher quality goods and services.
-High-level commitments have been made by the Contracting 5 which was launched at the OGP Summit in 2016 by France, Mexico, Colombia, Argentina and Ukraine.
-The UK later joined the initiative.
+High-level commitments have been made by the Contracting 5 which was launched at the OGP Summit in 2016 by the UK, Mexico, France, Colombia and Ukraine.
+Argentina later joined the initiative.